Adribalcd/Adribalcd/README.md

 ### Hi there 👋

-I am a junior fullstack developer with experience in:
+I am a software engineering student, currently training to consolidate my profile as a junior full stack developer.
+I have experience and skills in a variety of technologies and areas, including:

 - 🔭 Desktop application development with Java.
 - 🌐 Web development using Node.js, React.js, Vue.js.